beatrixkh/synthetic_pop/README.md

 	ethnicity, and gq status], try matching on [sex, race, ethnicity, and gq status] before trying [race, ethnicity, and gq status].

+## Acknowledgements ##

+This research was conducted with support and resources provided by the Cornell Institute of Social and Economic Research (CISER) at Cornell University, via the 2010 decennial census files they formatted and have available for download at https://archive.ciser.cornell.edu/explore/download-centers/census-2010-sf1